 - In addition, we are providing heightened cleaning procedures (that kills Coronavirus) by disinfecting and sanitizing using industry-approved products, wipes and spray, in each guest room; including guest room keys.
 This includes all other areas in the hotel and all items a guest might touch.
 Examples are Elevator buttons, doors and door handles, desks, and all items at the front desk such as pens, etc.

-By taking these additional measures (keeping the rooms closed for 72 hours), rest assured we take every precaution so you can Travel Safe with The Marshall Suites.
+By taking these additional measures, rest assured we take every precaution so you can Travel Safe with The Marshall Suites.